tuladhar07/Web-scarping-Project/README.md

 # Web Scraping Project

 This project demonstrates a web scraping application using Python, BeautifulSoup, and Selenium.
 The application extracts data from web pages and saves the scraped data into a CSV file.
+I have used Daraz to scrape general information of the products such as its name , url to the product, its price as well as the image of the product.
+The structure of the product is described below.

 ## Project Structure